Table of Contents

 Prices are based upon dates, times, and the size of visitor’s vehicles.
 As a result, prices range from $18.99 to $175.
 Event times vary throughout the week.
 Sunday through Thursday offer times from 6pm to 10pm, and Friday and Saturday offer times from 5pm to 11pm.

 2. Cookies with Santa & the Belles

 This is an hour-long program.
-Cost of admission is $50 per person, but guest under the age of 2 can enter for free.
+Cost of admission is $50 per person, but guests under the age of two can enter for free.
 The National WWII Museum abides by the Covid-19 CDC guidelines to ensure the safety of their guests and performers.

 3. Santa’s Pajama Party

 Create a new family tradition at the Royal Sonesta hotel this Christmas.
 As a part of their Royal Snownesta celebration, children can deliver their wish list to Santa himself and visit with the Sugarplum Fairy Princess while wearing their favorite holiday pajamas.
 Several treats are offered, including hot chocolate, apple cider, and a variety of food, that guests can munch on while decorating their very own cookies.